retgits/gh/README.md

-  amend       Use the last commit message and amend your stuffs clone       Clone a repository to a specified directory commit      A simpler alias for "git commit -a -S -m" credit      A very slightly quicker way to credit an author on the latest commit github      Create a GitHub repository gogs        Create a Gogs repository help        Help about any command jenkins     Create a Jenkins Job nuke        Removes a branch locally and on the remote origin undo        Undo the last commit, but don't throw away any changes
+  amend       Use the last commit message and amend your stuffs clone       Clone a repository to a specified directory commit      A simpler alias for "git commit -a -S -m" create-repo Create a repository credit      A very slightly quicker way to credit an author on the latest commit help        Help about any command nuke-branch Removes a branch locally and on the remote origin undo        Undo the last commit, but don't throw away any changes

 Flags: